Rio police arrest suspects in gang rape during Carnival

-RIO DE JANEIRO (AP) — Rio de Janeiro civil police have arrested four suspects in the gang rape of a 12-year-old girl that was filmed and posted to social media during Carnival celebrations earlier this month.
+RIO DE JANEIRO (AP) — Rio de Janeiro civil police arrested four suspects in the gang rape of a 12-year-old girl that was filmed and posted to social media during Carnival celebrations earlier this month, authorities said.

 The first suspect was arrested on Tuesday and two more were arrested Thursday morning in the Rio de Janeiro satellite city of Itaguai, where the crime occurred.
-A fourth suspect turned himself in Thursday evening.
+A fourth suspect turned himself in Thursday evening at the civil police department with a lawyer.

 Civil police said in a statement the suspects are four of “around 11 men” who were seen in the video footage of the gang rape.